Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Browns stats and trends

-- Cleveland has played four games, with three wins against the spread.

-- This year, the Browns won ATS in their only game as an underdog of 2.5 points or more.

-- Cleveland's games this season have gone over the total in two out of four opportunities (50%).
+- Cleveland's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Cleveland is 2-1 against the spread and 2-1 overall in games when it scores more than 18.5 points.
+- Cleveland is 2-1 against the spread and 2-1 overall when the team scores more than 18.5 points.

-- In games that Cleveland totals more than 332 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Cleveland totals over 332 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Browns have four giveaways this season, while the Chargers have seven takeaways.

 Home and road insights